Alex Fierro

 Alex Fierro is a fictional character and one of the main characters in Rick Riordan's Magnus Chase and the Gods of Asgard series.
-Alex's portrayal in The Hammer of Thor was praised for its honest and accurate approach to the character's genderfluid identity.
-As a child of Loki, Alex is a demigod and also capable of shapeshifting; in The Hammer of Thor, Alex becomes an einherjar.
+Alex's portrayal in The Hammer of Thor (book 2 of said series) was praised for its honest and accurate approach to the character's genderfluid identity.
+As a child of Loki, Alex is a demigod and also capable of shapeshifting; in The Hammer of Thor, Alex becomes an einheri.

 Creation and conception

-In an answer to a question on Goodreads Ask the Author, Riordan has stated that Alex Fierro is loosely based on the transgender students he had once taught.
+In an answer to a question on Goodreads' Ask the Author, Riordan has stated that Alex Fierro is loosely based on the transgender students he had once taught.
 Riordan had used the book of interviews Beyond Magenta as a source of information for developing the character.
-She was likely named Alex due to the name being gender-neutral, with the last name Fierro being the Spanish interpretation of the Latin word "ferrum," meaning "iron".